Doris Duke Trail

 Just beyond, you’ll come to a junction with the blue-blazed Allis Trail (also the route of the Highlands Trail).
 Bear left and continue to head southwest along the ridge, now following both the dark blue blazes of the Allis Trail and the yellow-on-white logo blazes of the Doris Duke Trail.

 A short distance beyond, the Doris Duke Trail turns left, leaving the Allis Trail.
-Follow the yellow-on-white Doris Duke blazes, which head downhill, soon reaching an east-facing viewpoint with cedar trees.
-Beyond the viewpoint, the trail passes lichen-covered rocks on the right, goes by another viewpoint, and continues to descend.
+Follow the yellow-on-white Doris Duke blazes, which climb a little and then head downhill, soon reaching an east-facing viewpoint from a rock outcrop with cedar trees.
+Beyond the viewpoint, the trail descends rock steps and passes lichen-covered rocks on the right.
+After going by another viewpoint, it continues its steady descent.
 The trail approaches a stream on the left, with attractive cascades, then curves to the right and goes down to a woods road.